Criminal Justice, Public Administration and Government Degree Programs

 - Probation officers and correctional treatment specialists

 In a government public administration degree program, you will study, in-depth, state and local governance, political theories, municipal government and public policy analysis.
-At Grand Canyon University, you will gain knowledge in the American Constitution, qualitative and quantitative research methods for politics, the impact of policy creation, and contemporary topics that affect local and state communities, such as healthcare, homeland security and environmental protections.
+At GCU, you can gain knowledge in the American Constitution, qualitative and quantitative research methods for politics, the impact of policy creation, and contemporary topics that affect local and state communities, such as healthcare, homeland security and environmental protections.

-Grand Canyon University's online and evening programs offer the flexibility you need to get ahead, providing a quality education to help you thrive in today's complex world.
+Grand Canyon University's online and evening programs offer the flexibility you need in today's complex world.